techs-sus/rojo-script/README.md

 ### Development notes

+flake provides:

+- a formatter usable with `nix flake fmt` (formats the entire flake)
+- a devshell usable with `nix develop`

+format details:

-- roblox compresses chunks using lz4 and zstd
+- roblox compresses chunks using lz4 and zstd, azalea's format is chunkless
-- below i used zstd level 22
+- currently OpenSB and Roblox Studio are **offically** supported

+format efficency when azalea is compressed at zstd level 22:

 - react-lua-17-rel.bin.zst = 266kb; react-lua-17-rel.rbxm is 553kb; (we won by 287kb)
-- attributes_and_tags.bin.zst = 26kb; attributes_and_tags.rbxm = 15kb; (we lost by 11kb)
+- attributes_and_tags.bin.zst = 26kb; attributes_and_tags.rbxm = 15kb; (we lost by 11kb, probably because roblox can use lz4)
-- only OpenSB and Roblox Studio are supported